 Summertime is in full swing.
 The kids are enjoying outdoor activities, patio umbrellas are open, and BBQs are grilling.

-And inside, theatres are showcasing movie blockbusters including my favorite…superhero action flicks.
+And inside, theaters are showcasing movie blockbusters, including my favorite…superhero action flicks.

 Life is good.

 Raising four kids of my own, I have watched my fair share of superhero movies.
 From Star Wars to Spiderman – Aquagirl to Wonder Woman…call me a superhero guru!

 And whether you know it or not, if you have ADHD, you’re a lot like those superheroes.
 Behind the masks, capes, and action sequences, those heroes or heroines are someone amazing.

 Take Tony Stark, aka Iron Man, for example.
 If you’ve seen any Iron Man movies, you have probably been entertained by Robert Downey Jr.’s portrayal of the popular comic book superhero.

 He is the epitome of an adult with ADHD.

 Think about it: his resourcefulness, his out-of-the-box thinking, his spontaneity, and a little bit of craziness have kept him alive.

 It has helped him create a power source that keeps his heart functioning.
 Using his own ingenuity, he saw a need for new technology and had the passion and vision to develop it.
 He built the power source from spare parts and broken weapons.

 Talk about building something amazing from nothing!
 Definitely the ingenuity of an ADHD brain.